iknowkungfoo/book-coldbox-enhanced-html-helper/global_attr/id_and_name.md

 # ID and Name

-As of HTML 5, the `name` attribute has been deprecated.
-ColdFusion still requires it for form fields whose values will are to be processed.
+The `name` attribute [was deprecated](http://www.w3.org/TR/html5/obsolete.html) with the emergence of HTML 5.
+ColdFusion still requires it to know which form field values will be available to the server.

 The `id` attribute must be a unique value across the entire document.
+This is a function of the Document Object Model, by which JavaScript and CSS can identify specific elements.

-By default, there is no need to specify an id attribute, the HTML Helper will set the `id` attribute equal to its `name` attribute.
+By default, there is no need to specify an `id` attribute, the HTML Helper will set the `id` attribute equal to its `name` attribute.

 |Name   |Type   |Required   |Default |Hint  |
 |-------|-------|-----------|--------|------|